LukasMurdock/LukasMurdock.github.io/_posts/2021-05-06-starting-web-development.md

 We did it!

-I’ll write out a component that utilizes tailwind styling for you here:
+Now, I’ll write out a component that utilizes tailwind styling for you here:

 {% highlight javascript %}
 {% raw %}